statikfintechllc/SFTi-Pennies/index.directory/SFTi.Notez/Dip.n.Rip.md

 The “dip” phase occurs when the market opens.
 These stocks often fade as short sellers pile in, thinking the run is over.

+> [!IMPORTANT]
+>
-The “rip” happens when buyers step back in, pushing the stock to new highs and forcing short sellers to cover.
+> The “rip” happens when buyers step back in, pushing the stock to new highs and forcing short sellers to cover.

-This creates a domino effect of buying pressure, leading to explosive moves.
+> This creates a domino effect of buying pressure, leading to explosive moves.

 ## Why This Pattern Works